What is a stereotactic breast biopsy?

-This form of breast biopsy — called stereotactic — is often used when small growths or accumulations of calcium called calcifications are detected on a mammogram, but do not appear on an ultrasound and cannot be felt on a physical exam of the breast.
-It is less invasive than a surgical biopsy, requires less recovery time, and causes minimal scaring.
+A stereotactic biopsy is often used when small growths or accumulations of calcium called calcifications are detected on a mammogram, but don’t appear on an ultrasound and can’t be felt on a physical exam of the breast.
+It’s less invasive than a surgical biopsy, requires less recovery time, and causes minimal scarring.

 A stereotactic breast biopsy is a relatively simple and low-risk procedure.
 However, it does carry these risks: